 AGAs have fixed-temperature hot-plates.

-All have a boiling plate (left-hand) and a simmering plate (right-hand).
+Traditional AGAs, AGA 7 Series Models (AGA 7 Series models superseded the Dual and Total Control AGAs) all have a boiling plate (left-hand) and a simmering plate (right-hand).

 The four and five oven AGAs also have a warming plate over the 'hotcupboard' side to the left (not for cooking, just for keeping things warm).